 Painted Bride Art Center in Old City, perhaps the most ornate of voting centers.

-Perhaps the dude above should have voted at High Point Café inside the Mt Airy train station, where coffee and crepes abounded.
+At High Point Café inside the Mt Airy train station, where coffee, crepes—and voting—abounded.

 #WoofsWithHer in South Philly.